dartmouth-cs98/dartmouth-cs98.github.io/slides/01_ideas/index_slides.md

 <iframe width="600" height="400" src="https://www.youtube.com/embed/J-GVd_HLlps?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

 * Interviews
-* Thoughts on pitching
 * Ideas++
+* Broaden our problem scope

 ???
-* today talk about pitching ideas and do a idea workshop thing
+* today talk about ideas and workshop out some of the interviews
 * I generally dislike formal brainstorming - some of you might feel that way too
   - but hopefully this will be fun and fruitful
+* goal is to broaden our scope

 ---
 name: Hack-a-thing-1